erspearson/xap-framework/README.md

 monitor the network, raise events for incoming messages and assist with filling out the header fields of messages being sent.

+Look in the xap-framework examples folder (on the GitHub repository) for more guidance.

 ## Quick Example
 Connect, say hello then log heartbeat messages